fe-data/fe-docs/docs/usage/events.rst

            :target: ../_static/images/usage/Event-pdf.png
            :alt: Event PDF templates

-You will only see the templates you own. 'adminstrator' users will see all templates and who owns them.
+You will only see the templates you own. 'administrator' users will see all templates and who owns them.

 Preparation
 ~~~~~~~~~~~